Updated June 13, 2022

-It’s important to note that you can only claim the standard mileage rate for a vehicle you own or lease and that you must log your mileage to deduct it.
+It’s important to note that you can only claim the standard mileage rate for a vehicle you own or lease and that you must log all of your mileage in order to claim it on your taxes.
 An eligible mileage log must include the date, destination and purpose of each business trip.

-If you don’t want to manage a manual log and these calculations, use an automatic mileage tracking app like Everlance to do that tedious work for you.
+If you don’t want to manage a manual log and these calculations, use an automatic mileage tracking app to cover that tedious work for you.

 The increase in standard mileage rate will affect all businesses that reimburse employees for driving for business purposes.

-Also, if you manage a vehicle reimbursement plan at your workplace, you should consider switching to a FAVR (Fixed and Variable Rate) reimbursement program.
+If you manage a vehicle reimbursement plan at your workplace, consider switching to a FAVR (Fixed and Variable Rate) reimbursement program.
 FAVR is the fairest and most accurate way to reimburse your employees for owning and operating their personal vehicles for work purposes.
 Among the benefits of a FAVR program is keeping up with changing operating costs to fairly reimburse your drivers.
-Instead of just an annual update, the variable reimbursement rate is typically updated monthly.
+Instead of just an annual (or semi-annual) update, the variable reimbursement rate is typically updated monthly.